 How to Conduct a Discogram

 Prior to the operation, medication will help you relax.
 Then the doctor will apply a local anesthetic to numb the area of the back.
 Upon numbing the area, the doctor injects the dye into the nucleus pulposus (the very center of the intervertebral dick).
-Most importantly, the doctor uses a fluoroscope to see your spine and the needle gets inserted into the correct disc space.
+Most importantly, the doctor uses a fluoroscope to see your spine, and the needle gets inserted into the correct disc space.
 Then X-rays and a CT scan take pictures to see a cross-section of the disc.
 The procedure lasts about 40 minutes

-In addition, once the needle gets placed inside the damaged disc, the doctors places a small amount of fluid to increase pressure on the disc.
+In addition, once the needle gets placed inside the damaged disc, the doctor places a small amount of fluid to increase pressure on the disc.
 If this test causes pain similar to your back or leg pain, it reveals that the disc causes the pain.